JagadishSivakumar/Custom-Dock/README.md

 # Custom-Dock
-Custom - Dock Files
-Simple and an interactive code to create a custom dock with your own icons.
+Simple and interactive code for creating your own Custom Dock to your OS.

-Customize your dock icons and its behaviour as well.
+Alter the code easily to add new functionalities and Dock Applications.